For residents of the United States trading Fixed Income:

-As a resident of the US trading bonds in US you are subjected to Rules-based margin.
-The complete margin requirement details are listed in the section below.
+The complete margin requirement details are listed in the sections below.

-The following rules apply for Margin and Portfolio Margin accounts.
+The following rules apply to both long and short positions for Margin and Portfolio Margin accounts.
 Bonds must be paid-in-full in a Cash account.

 FINRA and the NYSE have imposed rules to limit small investor day trading.
 Customers that these organizations classify as Pattern Day Traders are subject to special Day Trading Restrictions for US securities.